 - Corporate recruiters—These are also referred to as internal recruiters.
 That’s because they work directly for the organization for which they are recruiting.
 Usually, they are a W-2 employee of their employer.
 All they do all day long is recruit job seekers and candidates to work for their organization and their organization alone.

-- Third-party agency recruiters—These are recruiters who do not work directly for the organization that has the job openings.
+- Third-party agency recruiters—Also known as professional recruiters or search consultants, these are recruiters who do not work directly for the organization that has the job openings.
 They work for a recruiting firm or agency, either their own or somebody else’s.
 Instead of being paid a salary, they are paid a recruiting fee when they successfully place a candidate at one of their client companies.

 Everybody involved with hiring